celestiaorg/celestia-node/docs/adr/adr-011-blocksync-overhaul-part-1.md

 #### EDS Deduplication

-Addressing EDS by DataRoot allows us to deduplicate equal EDSes.
+Addressing EDS by DataHash allows us to deduplicate equal EDSes.
 EDS equality is very unlikely to happen in practice, beside empty Block case, which always produces the same EDS.

 #### Empty Block/EDS